 The word ‘tipi’ comes from the Lakota language and is made up of two elements: thi, which means ‘to dwell in’ and pi, which means ‘they dwell’.

-Tipis were used by most (but not all) Indians of the great plains as the tipi is highly durable and mobile, easily broken down and packed away quickly when a tribe needed to move camp in pursuit of more fertile land, warmer climates and buffalo.
+Tipis were used by most (but not all) Native Americans of the great plains as the tipi is highly durable and mobile, easily broken down and packed away quickly when a tribe needed to move camp in pursuit of more fertile land, warmer climates and bison.

-Buffalo were indispensable to the Native Americans.
-They provided them with food (meat) tools, clothes, weapons (buffalo hide shields and strings for the bow) and the skins of many buffaloes were needed to cover the fifteen foot or more tipi poles.
+Bison were indispensable to the Native Americans.
+They provided them with food (meat) tools, clothes, weapons (bison hide shields and strings for the bow) and the skins of many bison were needed to cover the fifteen foot or more tipi poles.

 from getting in.